pzl/uua/README.md

 - Change the RSA signing key.
 Changing the signature will may all previous tokens invalid on signature checks.
 New tokens will validate fine
 - Change the Encryption pass or salt.
 Either of these will force all previous tokens to fail decryption and therefore be invalid.
-- Increment the `Generation` floor.
-This uses the `Generation` field of the tokens.
+- Increment the `Generation`.
 By default, tokens are created in generation `1`.
-By increasing the generation, new tokens will be generation `2`, and all generations `< 2` will be invalid.
+By increasing the generation (command line parameter), new tokens will be generation `2` (or whatever you set), and all generations `< 2` will be invalid.
 If the floor were set to `10`, then all generations 1 through 9 will be invalid.
 This is an easy way to invalidate tokens without having to change keys.